davidjbrossard/java-json-pep-sdk/README.md

 ## How to Use the SDK

-See example code in the [Examples] subproject
+See example code in the [examples] subproject

 ## Future work
 - Java Builders for the request-related models to assist in creation of requests